trelau/pyOCCT/docs/source/extend.rst

 Visualization
 =============
-A minimal viewing tool is provided in the ``Visualization`` toolkit.
+A minimal viewing tool is provided in the ``Visualization`` extension.
 It can be imported as:

 .. code-block:: python